Curriculum Vitae

 Alexey Steele is a 2009 winner of the prestigious Artemis Award in Athens, Greece “for celebrating the power and beauty of women through his art on a heroic scale in the modern world particularly in his multi-figure compositions “The Circle” and “The Soul of The Hero.”

 In 2009, Alexey Steele received Gusi Peace Prize in the Philippines for his work on turning art into a tool of International Conflict Resolution and for his “Fire of Peace” composition.
-As part of the award ceremonies Alexey Steele with the group of award-winners was received by the President of The Republic Gloria Macapagal Arroyo and presented her with the limited edition reproduction from the “Fire of Peace”.
+As part of the award ceremonies Alexey Steele with the group of award-winners was received by the President of The Republic Gloria Macapagal Arroyo with presentation of the “Fire of Peace” artwork.

 Alexey Steele contributed to a notable book “Soviet Impressionism” by Dr. Vern Grosvenor Swanson sharing the stories of his father and his family, giving personal insights on the period and is widely quoted throughout the book.
 Alexey Steele and Leonid Steele are also given a credit for their contribution in the forward to the book by the author.